Bladder Infection

 Advertisement - Scroll to continue

-What Is Bladder Infection?
+What is Bladder Infection?

 Bladder infection, an inflammation caused by bacteria and microorganisms, is a medical condition characterized by an increased need to urinate due to constant fluid intake.
 To alleviate its symptoms, patients often consume large quantities of various warming drinks, and some may also resort to herbs with a diuretic effect.